tajnur007/ui-testing-using-selenium/README.md

 assertionTest();
 ````

-Here we are getting two element's text by their **xpath**.
+Here we are getting two element's text by their **XPath**.
 To copy the xpath of an element, you have to inspect that element, right click on that element and select **Copy XPath** from the **Copy** section.

 <img src="./assets/copy-xpath.png" width="300" alt="copy-xpath-image" />

+We are checking the email and password labels are strictly equal or not equal to `'Handle/Email'` and `'Password'` respectively.
+The methods are pretty user-friendly to understand what we are actually doing.
+Let's invoke this method and run the command `node test/codeforcesLoginPage.js` You can also check this test with wrong text matching thus you can verify that your code is working as expected or not.

 <div id="contributingGuide"></div>